leon-etienne/storagem/video_making/font/aesthetic.md

 # To run for all shelves (0-9), running two processes at a time:
 for shelf in {0..9}; do
-    python visualize_shelf0_representative.py --shelf $shelf --mode both &
-    # Wait for every 2nd background job before launching more
-    if (( (shelf + 1) % 2 == 0 )); then
+    python visualize_shelf0_representative.py --shelf $shelf --mode both & if (( (shelf + 1) % 2 == 0 )); then
         wait
     fi